wassimj/topologicPy/README.md

 ### Rebuilding the Python module

-In case you need to rebuild the Python module:
+In case you need to rebuild the Python module (make sure you have root privileges eg sudo -i):

 1. cd into ./cpython/
 ```